cybertec-postgresql/babelfish/README.md

 `App -> Babelfish -> PostgrSQL`

-## Folder Structure:
-- `babelfishdb`: helper package, provides `Open` and `Get` methods
-- `CreateTable`: shows how to use MsSQL spefific DDL construction through Babelfish against underlying PostgreSQL
-- `SelectVersion`: shows how to get server version and current database name

 ## Quick Start
 0. Make sure you have PostgreSQL and Babelfish installed and running.
 1. Clone the repository